 - Quarantining the new livestock.

-Hence, I would like to conclude by saying that preventing sickness is better than curing it.
-Always make sure to regularly maintain the water temperature, make frequent water changes, quarantine your new livestock, and feed quality food.
+Hence, I would like to conclude about guppy disease and treatment by saying that preventing sickness is better than curing it.
+Always regularly maintain the water temperature, make frequent water changes, quarantine your new livestock, and feed quality food.
 Use sterilized tools and consider wearing disposable gloves while dealing with infected fish.
 This ensures that your guppies will be safe from possible diseases.

 As we observed above, identifying the disease to treat your Guppy is important, along with using prescribed medications in the required amount.
 I hope this article was helpful to you and your Guppy!